deta/cloud-docs/docs/drive/sdk.md

   - Description: The name of the file to delete

 #### Returns
-Returns a promise that resolves to the `name` of the deleted file on successfull deletions, otherwise raises an `Error`
+Returns a promise that resolves to the `name` of the deleted file on successful deletions, otherwise raises an `Error`

 :::note
 If the file did not exist, the file is still returned as deleted.